joevandebilt/Legend-Of-Drongo/README.txt

 - Created World Designer
 - Moved Data structures into new project
 - Changed Engine to Inherit data structures
-- Changed World Designer to Inherit data stuctures
+- Changed World Designer to Inherit data structures

 v2.1.1
-- Introduced Seperate World Files in ./Worlds Folder
+- Introduced Separate World Files in ./Worlds Folder
 - Rewrote Events System
 - Added Knowledge System
 - Allowed for creation and use of custom worlds